XpiritBV/BlazorBicepWorkshop/Lab2-Blazor.md

 dotnet new blazorwasm -au IndividualB2C --aad-b2c-instance "https://xpiritinsurance.b2clogin.com/" --api-client-id "3b551417-548e-4e8e-80c3-44bb06f3aa64" --app-id-uri "3b551417-548e-4e8e-80c3-44bb06f3aa64" --client-id "e280fc38-2898-4fad-baaf-fbeb1d306bd1" --default-scope "API.Access" --domain "xpiritinsurance.onmicrosoft.com" -ho -o XpiritInsurance -ssp "B2C_1_UserFlowSuSi"
 ```

-This will scaffold a new solution, configured to use the Xpirit Insurance demo Azure AD B2C environment.
+> This will scaffold a new Blazor solution, configured to use the Xpirit Insurance demo Azure AD B2C environment.
 Move your terminal to the root folder of the generated project before continuing.

 ## Required modifications

+You will now change the scaffolded code to look like a (very basic) insurance selling web site.
+Please examine the generated code, you should see a folder named 'XpiritInsurance', inside the folder, you should see 3 subfolders.
+1. Client - This folder contains the code that will be executed in the browser of the end user.
+It contains screens and logic that calls Web API's.
+2. Server - This folder contains the code that will run on the server.
+It contains Web API controllers.
+3. Shared - This folder contains code that is accessible for both the Client and the Server.
+It holds shared class definitions.

 ### 1. Edit Launch Settings

-Our Azure AD B2C tenant is configured to accept certain predefined URL's to return tokens to.
+Our Xpirit hosted Azure AD B2C tenant is configured to accept certain predefined URL's to return tokens to.
 To comply with this, you will need to adjust the port that the website uses.
 Open the file `Properties\launchsettings.json` in the 'Server' project:

 ```